-Greater Manchester’s Hidden Talent is a voluntary youth employment programme co-funded by The National Lottery Community Fund and Greater Manchester Combined Authority.
+Greater Manchester’s Hidden Talent is a voluntary youth employment programme (young people choose to take part) that was initially co-funded by The National Lottery Community Fund and Greater Manchester Combined Authority.

-Building on learning from the Greater Manchester Talent Match programme, it is a two-year investment creating greater cohesion within communities by helping hidden young people aged 18-25 progress towards employment and improve their self-esteem and wellbeing.
+Building on learning from the Greater Manchester Talent Match programme, it was originally a two-year investment (March 2019 - March 2021).
+The programme aimed to foster greater cohesion within communities by helping hidden young people aged 18-25 progress towards and into employment, whilst improving their self-esteem and wellbeing.

 Hidden young people are not in employment, education or training and not claiming any benefits.

-A Youth Panel – made up of young people who have experienced barriers to employment – inform, influence and lead aspects of the programme.
+Our Youth Panel – made up of young people who have experienced barriers to employment – will continue to inform, influence and lead aspects of the programme during this time.

-If you wish to refer a young person to GM's Hidden Talent, please view our referral contact details here.
+If you wish to refer a young person living in Bolton, Manchester or Salford for support from GM's Hidden Talent, please view our referral contact details here.

 Our vision is that Greater Manchester will be a place where all young people are valued and supported to realise their employment potential and enjoy fulfilling lives.